wwhsgold3.gif

 Outfit: 6988th Security Squadron USAF

 Tours/Stationed: Enlisted less than a week after our class graduation.
 Basic training at Lackland AFB in San Antonio, TX.
 Chinese language (Mandarin) training at Yale University in New Haven, CN followed by additional electronics and Chinese training at Goodfellow AFB in San Angelo, TX.
-Attended flight crew training and global survival school at Stead AFB in Reno, NV.
-Finally assigned to Yokota AFB in Japan as a C-130 crew member intercepting Chinese military transmissions.
-Many deployments to Viet Nam, Thailand & Okinawa with additional trips to the

 Philippines and Korea.